My Cases

 The Occult Detectives of Victor Rousseau #

-Currently active case.
+As complete as I can make it (for now).
 Victor Rousseau produced three occult detective series in the early decades of the twentieth century, and wrote a few standalone tales, too.
-I'm collecting links and/or making transcriptions of all the stories from these series that I can find.
+I've collected links and/or have made transcriptions of all the stories from these series that I can find.
+Most of the missing pieces are from issues of Ghost Stories magazine that are not currently online.
+I am still keeping an eye out; and if any of those issues come to light, I will continue to add stories to this project.

 Selected Stories of Austin Philips #